Bug report #8897

 - Set to create a new field type (integer), width 10.

 This is obviously wrong.
 When I save the shapefile it will be truncated to "3", which is right.
 But QGIS should never return 3.333333333333 in the first place, because it is invalid for the data type of the output format.
 The fact the result changes when saved is anathema to all conventions of data handling.

-#2 Updated by Alexander Bruy about 7 years ago
+#2 Updated by Alexander Bruy over 7 years ago

 This is obviously correct.
 You divide integer to real and result surprisingly will be... real.
 Use toint() function in such cases or don't cast integer to float before division.

 Also when you try save float value into integer-type field, this float will be converted (if possible) to int.
 So all, I stress, all works correct.

 #3 Updated by Jonathan Moules over 7 years ago

 Yes, mathematically the result (3.33333.) is obviously correct.
 However, because the output field is an integer, it cannot store anything beyond the "3".
 So QGIS should never say 3.33333333 in the attribute result if the output field can't handle that.